-A request for an appeal hearing is defined as "any clear written or oral statement to [DCF] that the applicant/recipient or his/ her authorized representative wants an opportunity to present the case to a higher authority."
-16 Moreover, "[t]he freedom to make such a request shall not be limited or interfered with in any way."
-17
+A request for an appeal hearing is defined as "any clear written or oral statement to [DCF] that the applicant/recipient or his/her authorized representative wants an opportunity to present the case to a higher authority."
+Moreover, "[t]he freedom to make such a request shall not be limited or interfered with in any way."

-Appeals can be requested multiple ways, including

-- calling DCF

-- mailing a request

-- poing to a DCF office, but it is best to send an email to appeal.hearings@myflfamilies.com.
+Appeals can be requested multiple ways, including calling DCF, mailing a request or going to a DCF office, but it is best to send an email to appeal.hearings@myflfamilies.com.
 This enables you to keep a record of when you submitted it.
+You can also complete an Online Request..
+Although the online request asks that you "describe the action the Department took and why you disagree with the action," you can leave that blank.

-A sample email request for a hearing is shown on the next page.
+A sample email request for a hearing is shown below.